-However, those fortunate to attend school are not any luckier.
-Quality education, the preserve of private schools boasting white instructors and charging millions of naira in school fees, is unaffordable for most Nigerians.
+However, those fortunate to attend school are not any luckier as quality education, the preserve of private schools boasting white instructors and charging millions of naira in school fees, is unaffordable for most Nigerians.
 Instead, overcrowded classrooms—if they’re lucky to have them, underpaid teachers and a fate one can only describe as the twilight zone between illiteracy and literacy await them.
 In the end, many are rendered unemployable to a competitive labour market.

-In light of the status quo, the Federal Ministry of Education’s goal to provide ‘universal and equal access to quality basic and secondary education that will ensure self-reliance, preparedness for further education, good citizenship and effective participation in democratic governance’ and ‘promote gender parity through sensitization’ as stated on its website seems like a mirage.
-As it stands, roughly sixty percent of unenrolled students are girls, teaching isn’t considered a noble profession and once vaunted federal and state schools have become shadows of their former glories.
+Meanwhile, the Federal Ministry of Education’s goal to provide ‘universal and equal access to quality basic and secondary education that will ensure self-reliance, preparedness for further education, good citizenship and effective participation in democratic governance’ and ‘promote gender parity through sensitization’ seems like a mirage.
+As it stands, roughly sixty percent of unenrolled students are girls, teaching isn’t considered a noble profession, and once vaunted federal and state schools have become shadows of their former glories.
 Still, teachers like Itodo Samuel Anthony remain undaunted, doing what they can to make the most of a seemingly unredeemable situation.

 By employing Socratic questioning, a technique that involves challenging opposing opinions with questions rather than counter-arguments, Anthony led his male students to uncover for themselves the fault in their logic.
 Rather than dismiss or talk down to them, he seized the opportunity to engage in a dialogue.
 What’s more, he got the girls to speak for themselves.